About me

 2. Balance between computers and humans: Code is an interface between programmers and other programmers, programmers and end-users, and incidentally programmers and computers.
 These forces are often in opposition.
 Balancing them seems to be mostly an art with some science.
 This blend works well for me.

-For all of my professional experience please visit my LinkedIn.
+For all of my professional experience (when I remember to update it) please visit my LinkedIn.

 I used to maintain my personal projects on GitHub.
 Then I briefly moved to GitLab.
 I now use SourceHut.
 I like their business model (users pay for the service) and I appreciate the dedication of the creator of the site.